 It isn't just pop culture gadflies making a buck from that intangible factor known as "brand value" anymore.
 Journalists, too, are trying to build their own brands.

 NPR's media correspondent, David Folkenflik, tells Weekend Edition host Audie Cornish that more individual journalists are working on their personal brand.
-He says, however, that creating a strong brand is only part of the equation.
+His news tip for them: Creating a strong brand is useful, but it's only part of the equation.

 Media companies like The New York Times and The Washington Post are building up infrastructure around and promoting individual journalists.
 Folkenflik says certain personalities have helped bring in and retain audiences that the company would not otherwise have.